 The Our Watch Fellowship Program aims to have a mix of journalists from mainstream media, commercial, independent/alternative media and community media.

-Do Fellows have to have a background in violence against women reporting?
+Do Fellows have to have a background in reporting on violence against women?

 It is not necessary that Fellows have previously reported on violence against women.
 Fellows are also not expected to hold a strong understanding of the complexities of violence against women.
 Fellows are, however, required to demonstrate a commitment to advancing ethical journalism and demonstrate what positive change they would like to make as a consequence of their involvement in the Program.